 Step 5 shows the addition of pink dye in the border on top of the previous waxing and colours, and I darkened the salmon to a more intense rust brown colour.
 I also ran a straight wash of turquoise over the whole background but it doesn’t really show up too well here.
 In step 6, I added further waxing decoration to the ‘E’ and the paisley centres.

 Finally in step 7, I added a deep rust brown and discriminately over-painted parts of the blue paisley background with a strong mix of turquoise dye, deliberately choosing to leave certain parts lighter.
-I added some punch with the deeper coloured leaves in the border corners and once again painted over the cerise pink of the border to elevate the whole piece.
-This was a joyous moment when the dynamism of the piece popped in to life and I knew it was done!
+I added some punch with the deeper coloured leaves in the border corners, and once again painted over the cerise pink of the border to elevate the whole piece.
+It’s joyous moment when the dynamism of the piece pops in to life, and then I knew it was done!

-To fully benefit the work, frame it and show it!
+To fully compliment the work, frame it and show it!
 You can see how a mount and picture frame really tops off a finished piece 🙂